Treaty of Lima (1929): Treaty

 The deal that was finally reached allowed Peru to reacquire Tacna while Chile kept Arica.
 Chile had also to make some concessions such as building a Peruvian-administered wharf in Arica and pay a six million-dollar indemnification, among other provisions.
 In 1999, Chile and Peru at last agreed to fully implement the Treaty of Lima, providing Peru with access to port facilities in Arica.

+Consequences

+The Tacna-Arica compromise was perceived as a setback by Bolivia's ruling elite which how had hoped to obtain an access to the sea.
+This option that gave Bolivia access to the sea was actually promoted by the United States.
+In the end the treaty contributed to stiffen Bolivian positions on the issue of the Chaco contributing to the start of the Chaco War with Paraguay in 1932.